c64emulator/elv_usb-bat/LCDproc/README.md

 ## test
 ```
 > server/LCDd -c LCDd.conf
             ==> the display is showing the status screen of LCDproc.
-Note: check if parameter "DriverPath" in the "Server" section is set according to your setup
+See additional note below.
 > clients/lcdproc/lcdproc -c clients/lcdproc/lcdproc.conf
             ==> the display is showing some infos about the machine running on
 > clients/lcdexec/lcdexec -c clients/lcdexec/lcdexec.conf
             ==> custom menu is available.
+See additional note below.
 ```

+#### Notes:
+      * check if parameter "DriverPath" in the "Server" section is set according to your setup
-#### Note when lcdexec throws a critical error: check your config file 'lcdexec.conf'.
+      * when lcdexec throws a critical error: check your config file 'lcdexec.conf'.

 ## Quick Demo of Commands:
 ```